-What is so special about Stanley Cups?
+What is so special about Stanley cups?
 The psychology behind the year's thirstiest obsession

 Betty Lin-Fisher is a consumer reporter for USA TODAY.
 Reach her at blinfisher@USATODAY.com or follow her on X, Facebook or Instagram @blinfisher.
 Bailey Schulz is a general assignment Money reporter and can be reached at bschulz@usatoday.com or followed on X as @bailey_schulz.
 Sign up for our free The Daily Money newsletter, which will include consumer news on Fridays, here.

-This article originally appeared on USA TODAY: How did Stanley Cups go viral?
+This article originally appeared on Cincinnati Enquirer: How did Stanley cups go viral?
 The obsession that can't be quenched